coringao/pokemmo-installer/README.md

 ===============================

-This program downloads and installs the PokeMMO client to a user's home directory and provides a launcher script for a convientient starting of the emulator.
+This program downloads and installs the PokeMMO client to a user's home directory and provides a launcher script for a convenient starting of the emulator.

 PokeMMO client is an emulator of several popular console games with additional